-3.7.1 The Authority should not require either from visitors travelling by air, or from aircraft operators on their behalf, identification information in writing supplementary to that presented in their identity documents.
-Where the collection of identity information is required, the Authority should develop systems for the electronic capture of this information from machine readable travel documents or other sources.
+- 3.7.1 [The Authority should not require either from visitors travelling by air, or from aircraft operators on their behalf, identification information in writing supplementary to that presented in their identity documents.
+Where the collection of identity information is required, the Authority should develop systems for the electronic capture of this information from MRTDs or other sources.] - 3.7.2 The public authorities, if requiring a written record of personal data from visitors arriving or departing by air shall limit its information requirements to those set forth in ICAO Annex 9 Appendix 5 to ICAO Annex 9 Embarkation/Disembarkation Card. - 3.7.3 The public authorities, when requiring Embarkation/Disembarkation Cards, shall accept their completion by visitors and shall not require them to be completed or checked by the aircraft operator.